 3) Corporate Trainer

-I was stunned to see what number one was because now I saw the connection of the profound reason for returning to my old public school.
+I was stunned to see what number one was because when I was a child I wanted to be an actor.
+Now I saw the connection for the reason I returned to my old public school area.
 I was being reminded that performing to make people smile was what I loved most at school.
 I loved drama classes and connecting with audiences.
-It wasn't illustrating or doing art... it was performing with a purpose.
+It wasn't just illustrating or doing art which I did as a successful business... it was performing with a purpose to make people happy!

 The Blind Side 2009